thoward-rh/openshift-cluster-config/README.md

   * Can be seen/synced by ArgoCD admins or ArgoCD users
 * Autosync is turned on

+Admin password is myadminpassword developer password is mydeveloperpassword marketing password is mymarketingpassword
 # How do I make changes

 You don't, it's GitOps!